Canada wildfires again bring more unhealthy air in North America

 But air quality there remained mostly fair Tuesday, "because most of the smoke that reached Europe was higher in the atmosphere, where it is less likely to affect human health," according to US space agency NASA's Earth Observatory.

-The wildfire smoke appeared to be bearing down once more on the US capital Washington, a situation that NASA scientist Ryan Stauffer, who studies air pollution and the ozone, called "absolutely brutal."
+The wildfire smoke was also bearing down once more on the US capital Washington, a situation that NASA scientist Ryan Stauffer, who studies air pollution and the ozone, called "absolutely brutal."

 Scientists say human-induced climate change is helping drive the increased rates of wildfires, heat waves and intense weather systems.